-Multi-language support is available on Guide Professional and Enterprise with Support Professional or Enterprise.
-You must be a Guide Manager to add localized content to Help Center.
+You must be a Guide Manager to add localized content to your help center.

-If you haven't already done so, you need to first enable multiple language support and then build out the structure of your localized versions of Zendesk Guide, as described in Localizing Help Center content (Guide Professional).
+If you haven't already done so, you need to first enable multiple language support and then build out the structure of your localized versions of Zendesk Guide, as described in Localizing Help Center content.

 - Authoring and managing your knowledge base content in Zendesk Guide